Tens of thousands flee as Typhoon Man-yi nears Philippines

 Monterola said he had dispatched soldiers to force about 100 households in two coastal villages near Virac to move inland due to fears storm surges could swamp their homes.

-“Regardless of the exact landfall point, heavy rainfall, severe winds, and storm surges may occur in areas outside the predicted landfall zone,” the weather forecaster said Saturday.
+“Regardless of the exact landfall point, heavy rainfall, severe winds, and storm surges may occur in areas outside the predicted landfall zone,” the forecaster said.

-Man-yi will continue to intensify as it nears the Philippines and could “reach super typhoon category within the next hours prior to its landfall tonight”, the forecaster said.
+Man-yi will continue to intensify as it nears the Philippines and could “reach super typhoon category” in the coming hours, the forecaster said.

+In Northern Samar province, disaster officer Rei Josiah Echano lamented that damage caused by typhoons was the root cause of poverty in the region.

+“Whenever there’s a typhoon like this, it brings us back to the mediaeval era, we go (back) to square one,” Echano told AFP, as the province prepared for the onslaught of Man-yi.

 All vessels — from fishing boats to oil tankers — have been ordered to stay in port or return to shore.